eugenetye/toxic-comment-classification/README.md

 - `insult`
 - `identity_hate`

 A model which predicts the probability of each type of toxicity for each comment is created.
+Finally, the model is integrated into a Gradio app to be demoed.

 ## File Descriptions
 - `train.csv` - the training set, contains comments with their binary labels